FadhilPM/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Artist specifies a \<filename\> consisting of recognised characters with an extension of '.json'.
+Artist specifies a filename consisting of recognised characters without an extension.
   * 1a1.
+ArtHive appends '.json' to the filename.
-ArtHive save contact(s) to \<filename\>.json.
+  * 1a2.
+ArtHive save contact(s) based on the filename.

     Use case resumes at step 3.

 * 1b.
-Artist specifies a \<filename\> consisting of recognised characters without an extension.
+Artist did not specify a filename.
   * 1b1.
-ArtHive appends '.json' to the \<filename\>.
+ArtHive save contact(s) to the default filename of 'arthive.json'.

     Use case resumes at step 3.

 * 1c.
-Artist did not specify a filename.
+Artist specifies an invalid filename consisting of unrecognised characters.
   * 1c1.
-ArtHive save contact(s) to the default filename of 'arthive.json'.

-    Use case resumes at step 3.

-* 1d.
-Artist specifies an invalid filename consisting of unrecognised characters.
-  * 1d1.
 ArtHive displays error message indicating invalid filename.
-  * 1d2.
+  * 1c2.
 Artist acknowledges the error.

     Use case returns to step 1.